DS-100/textbook/ch12/exp_loss.md

 ## Expected Loss
-Let us return to our discussion of the constant model with the tip percentage dataset in the previous chapters.
+Let us return to our discussion of the constant model with the example of tip percentages from the previous chapters.
 Suppose we only have data from a simple random sample of tips for all waiters at a particular restaurant in a 3-month period, and we want to predict a single tip percentage for all tips from this restaurant.
 To generalize a model on our 3-month sample to a model on the entire tip history of the restaurant, we must assume that tipping at this restaurant is the same year-round.
 Since we only have access to data from the sample, we can find the model that empirically minimizes the loss for the sample data with the mean absolute, mean squared, and Huber loss functions.
 However, if we want to generalize our model, we would need another loss function that does not specifically depend on which data points appear in our sample.
 The *expected loss* is an example of such a loss function that allows us to analyze the relationship between our sample and the population.

 ## Definition
 We define the population as all tip percentages that have ever been observed at a restaurant, and we define the random variable $ X $ as the percentage tipped for a table in the population.
 As before, we use the constant $ \theta $ to represent our model for the universal tip percentage.
 Using the quadratic loss as an example, we obtain the following loss function for the expected squared loss: